mozilla-appmaker/start-here/README.md

 grunt
 ```

+###  5. Add a Security Exception

+* Load the URL from Step 4 into your browser
+* The browser will complain  that the security certificate is not trusted
+* That's okay - add an exception, this will allow the component to work in Appmaker.

-###  5. Teach Appmaker where you find your new component
+###  6. Teach Appmaker where you find your new component

-* Go to appmaker
+* Go to Appmaker
 * Sign in
-* In the menu with your email address, click on 'add a component'
+* In the menu with your email address, click on 'Add a Component'
-* Specify the URL that step 4 gives you.
+* Specify the URL that Step 4 gives you.

 ### 6. Edit component.html